-- Make explicit plans to share positive thoughts about the future with individuals and in other group settings at work.
+- Make clear plans to share positive thoughts about the future with individuals and in other group settings at work.

-Self-Actualization is the ability to realize your potential, and lead a meaningful rich and full life.
-While self-actualization is intrinsically motivated, opportunities for self-actualization are an important driver of engagement, especially for Millennials and the incoming Generation Z.
+Self-Actualization is the ability to realize your potential and lead a meaningful rich and full life.
+While self-actualization is intrinsically motivated, opportunities for self-actualization are an essential driver of engagement, especially for Millennials and the incoming Generation Z.